Liquid handling robot: Introduction

 Liquid handling plays a pivotal role in life science laboratories.
 The sample volumes are usually small, at the micro- or nanoliter level, and the number of transferred samples can be huge.
 Under these conditions, liquid handling by hand is tedious, time-consuming, and impractical.
 Consequently, there is a strong demand for automated liquid handling robots.

 Types of liquid handling robots

-The simplest version simply dispenses an allotted volume of liquid from a motorized pipette or syringe; more complicated machines can also manipulate the position of the dispensers and containers (often a Cartesian coordinate robot, such as the XYZ Triton Robot from TriContinent Scientific) and/or integrate additional laboratory devices, such as centrifuges, microplate readers, heat sealers, heater/shakers, bar code readers, spectrophotometric devices, storage devices and incubators.
+The simplest version simply dispenses an allotted volume of liquid from a motorized pipette or syringe; more complicated machines can also manipulate the position of the dispensers and containers (often a Cartesian coordinate robot, and/or integrate additional laboratory devices, such as centrifuges, microplate readers, heat sealers, heater/shakers, bar code readers, spectrophotometric devices, storage devices and incubators.

 More complex liquid handling workstations can perform multiple Laboratory Unit Operations such as sample transport, sample mixing, manipulation and incubation, as well as transporting vessels to/from other workstations.

-They can range from a specialized bench-top 8-channel DNA PCR processing robot, to a customized-for-process automated liquid handling system, such as the TECAN Freedom EVO (shown on the right), the HighRes Biosolution's PRIME and Janus Automated liquid handlers from PerkinElmer.
-Other liquid handling systems are designed for specific experiments, e.g. the Intavis InsituPro robot for the automation of immunohistochemistry and in situ hybridization on whole-mounts and slides.

 An alternative category of liquid handlers mimics the operations of humans, by performing liquid transfers as humans would do.
 These robots achieve the cartesian, 3-axis movements implemented in larger workstations, by means of an arm.
-In some cases (like the "Andrew" system or ASSIST PLUS robot shown on the right) they can even use the same pipettes and consumables as humans.